What is Binge Eating Disorder?

-BED is characterised by recurrent episodes of binging, or extreme overeating.
-Binging occurs when a person eats a large amount of food in a short amount of time, and is usually marked by a lack of control.
+BED is characterised by recurrent episodes of bingeing, or extreme overeating.
+Bingeing occurs when a person eats a large amount of food in a short amount of time and is usually marked by a lack of control.
 On average, BED is diagnosed when a person has an episode at least once a week for at least three months.

 People with BED may eat very quickly, even if they’re not hungry.
-They often feel guilt and embarrassment about their eating, which leads to binging alone to hide the behaviour.
+They often feel guilt and embarrassment or shame about their eating, which leads to bingeing alone, to hide the behaviour.